securethelogs/DailyPasteBin/README.md

 Pastebin is used by multiple people, including malicious parties.
 Dailypastebin.ps1 can help pull recent public pastes, display and extract anything of value in them.

-If you wanted to add your own keywords, simply expand on line 103 "-or $contenturl -like '*your keyword*'
+If you wanted to add your own keywords, simply expand on line 103 "-or $contenturl -like "*your keyword*"

 <b> To Run </b>